-- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job Choose Saveset page, select Plug-in for PostgreSQL from the Plugin Type list - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
+- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in for PostgreSQL from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (job title and saveset ID), creation date and time, and size.
 By default, the list is sorted alphabetically by saveset name. - 4 In the saveset table, select the applicable saveset to display the database cluster that was the target of the backup.

-When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, name of the NetVault Backup Server, name of the client from which the data was backed up, plug-in used to create the saveset, saveset creation date and time, saveset retirement setting, whether it is an Incremental Backup, whether it is an Archive, and saveset size.
+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.